qudo-lucas/xcr/packages/xcr-core/README.md

 // app.svelte (top level component)

 <script>
-// The store created in service.js
-import { components } from "shared/service.js";
+// The store created above in service.js import { components } from "shared/service.js";

-// Helper component from xcr that handles looping over an array of components import { Components } from "@xcr/svelte";
+// Helper component from xcr that handles looping over the component tree. import { Components } from "xcr-svelte";

 </script>